Democide/Legally-Blonde-RPG/README.md

 - Ineffectually denigrate her
 - Lash out spitefully
 - Self-sabotage through jealousy
-- If the Blonde acted LEGAL twice within a scene: End it and become her friend
+- If the Blonde acted LEGAL twice within a scene: End it and become her Friend

-Harpies may react in any order during a scene.
+Harpy reactions may be skipped and in any order during a scene.

 ## FRIENDS

-Your principles:
+Principles:

-- The Blonde's principles
+- Be positive and optimistic
 - Be a good friend to the Blonde
 - Discover and express your true self